The people who make the schoolroom possible

 AncientClassroom-095

-Professor Eleanor Dickey – Director, Chief Latinist, Trustee (University of Reading professor).
+Professor Eleanor Dickey – Trustee and the person who did the underlying research (University of Reading professor).
 Photo by Claire Smith

-Charles Stewart – Chief Mathematician, Trustee (University of Reading graduate).
+Charles Stewart – Trustee and the person who really makes it work (University of Reading graduate).
 Photo by Claire Smith.

 Dr Christa Gray

-Professor Christa Gray – Assistant Director, Trustee (University of Reading professor)
+Professor Christa Gray – Trustee (University of Reading professor)

-Dr Marigold Norbye – Latin teacher, Trustee (University College London lecturer), and Dr Sam Agbamu – Literature and Latin teacher (University of Reading lecturer)
+Dr Marigold Norbye – Trustee (University College London lecturer), and Dr Sam Agbamu – Schoolroom teacher (University of Reading lecturer)

-Jacinta Hunter – Maths Teacher (University of Reading undergraduate).
+Jacinta Hunter – Schoolroom teacher (University of Reading undergraduate).
 Photo by Claire Smith.

-Adel Ternovacz – Literature and Latin Teacher (University of Reading PhD student).
+Adel Ternovacz – Schoolroom teacher (University of Reading PhD student).

-Althea Sovani – Latin and literature teacher (University of Oxford graduate student)
+Althea Sovani – Schoolroom teacher (University of Oxford graduate student)

-Aster Blunn – Maths and literature teacher, pen carver (University of Reading undergraduate)
+Aster Blunn – Schoolroom teacher, pen carver (University of Reading undergraduate)

-Isabella Woor and Braedon Fogarty – Literature teachers (University of Reading undergraduates)
+Isabella Woor and Braedon Fogarty – Schoolroom teachers (University of Reading undergraduates)

-Hannah Armstrong – Maths and literature teacher (University of Reading undergraduate)
+Hannah Armstrong – Schoolroom teacher (University of Reading undergraduate)

-Tiri Jones – Literature teacher (University of Reading undergraduate)
+Tiri Jones – Schoolroom teacher (University of Reading undergraduate)

-Professor Daniela Colomo – Literature and Latin teacher, seller of deadly curses (University of Milan professor)
+Professor Daniela Colomo – Schoolroom teacher, seller of deadly curses, and former Trustee (University of Milan professor)

-Dr Tim Penn – Literature and Latin teacher (University of Reading lecturer)
+Dr Tim Penn – Schoolroom teacher (University of Reading lecturer)

-Luci French and Toria Curgenven – Costumers and (in Luci’s case) sewing wizard (University of Reading undergradates)
+Lucy French and Toria Curgenven – Costumers and (in Lucy’s case) sewing wizard (University of Reading undergradates)

-Rosemary Aston – the artist who made our amazing Egyptian windows and now also the amazing Romano-British street scenes (mother of University of Reading professor Emma Aston)
+Rosemary Aston – the artist who made our windows (mother of University of Reading professor Emma Aston)

 Volunteers of whom we did not manage to get a photograph, but to whom we are also grateful, include